-- Foster an appropriate mix, density, and orientation of land uses in each part of Midtown to maintain the character of unique places, such as the North St. Mary's Street music culture. - Accommodate growth while preserving distinct characteristics of each part of Midtown and providing thoughtful transitions between uses. - Support unique district cultures in Midtown, such as LGBTQ areas on Main Street.
+- Foster an appropriate mix, density, and orientation of land uses in each part of Midtown to maintain the character of unique places, such as the North St. Mary's Street music culture. - Accommodate growth while preserving distinct characteristics of each part of Midtown and providing thoughtful transitions between uses. - Support unique district cultures in Midtown, such as Lesbian, Gay, Bisexual, Transgender, Queer, Plus cultures on Main Street.